Did you know?

-Lake Eland Game Reserve on KwaZulu-Natal’s south coast is named in honour of the largest South African antelope, one most revered by the indigenous San – the eland.
+Lake Eland Game Reserve on KwaZulu-Natal’s south coast is named in honour of the eland, South Africa's largest antelope and an animal revered by the indigenous San for thousands of years.

 Spectacular views, a tranquil setting and a variety of activities have made this reserve a popular choice with families in need of its restorative powers.
 Be prepared for a panoramic expanse of natural beauty which spans an impressive 5 000 acres just inland from the coastal town of Port Shepstone.

-Thanks to this private game reserve's well–maintained roads, most flora and fauna can be easily viewed from the comfort of your own vehicle, or, for more of a wild safari experience, take a game drive, during the day or at night, with a ranger to guide you.
+Thanks to this private game reserve's well-maintained roads, most flora and fauna can be enjoyed and photographed from the comfort of your own vehicle, or, for more of a wild safari experience, take a game drive – day or night – with a ranger to guide you.

 Lake Eland Game Reserve is an ideal choice for a family holiday, romantic getaway or even a day's outing.
-It offers spectacular views of the untamed Oribi Gorge and an abundance of wildlife such as giraffe, blue duiker, zebra, wildebeest, eland, mountain reedbuck and bushbuck.
+It offers spectacular views of the untamed Oribi Gorge and an abundance of wildlife: giraffe, blue duiker, zebra, wildebeest, eland, mountain reedbuck and bushbuck.

-Moving down into the Oribi Gorge past the towering cliffs of Hell’s Gate, birders should have checklists at the ready for the narina trogon, starred robin, Knysna woodpecker and raptors, including the crowned eagle.
+Moving down into the Oribi Gorge past the towering cliffs of Hell’s Gate, birders should have checklists at the ready for the narina trogon, starred robin, Knysna woodpecker and raptors such as the crowned eagle.
 Grassland species to be seen here include ground hornbill, secretary bird and martial eagle.

-Both adults and children are well catered for, with volleyball, fishing, paintball, canoeing, sailing, horse riding, mountain biking, hiking, caving, 4X4 trails, an 80m-long suspension bridge, a Bushman rock art display, and a playground for the kids on offer to help you while away the hours.
+Both adults and children are well catered for, with volleyball, ziplining, fishing, paintball, canoeing, sailing, horse riding, mountain biking, hiking, caving, 4x4 trails, an 80m-long suspension bridge, a Bushman rock art display, and a playground for the kids to while away the hours.
+Day visitors are welcome.